i11g/i11g/README.md

 ### Hi I'm Ivan Georgiev👋
 I’m currently learning Front - End Test Automation as a last step of my QA Automation journey!
+I’m currently working on Web Development and Java Script.
+I’m looking to collaborate on any project or topic related to Test Automation.
+How to reach me: https//i11g.github.io
 <!--
 **i11g/i11g** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.